miobix/ConsoleApp/README.md

 ## Description

-This Program is a collection of my personal notes used when learning the basics of C-sharp It is uploaded "as it is" on a separate github repository for future reference This Program is not intended to work as a ConsoleApp.
+This Program is a collection of my personal notes used when learning the basics of C-sharp.

+It is uploaded "as it is" on a separate github repository for future reference.

+This Program does not have a practical functionality if run.

 ## Covered Topics